 An election under CAA01/S183 must be made by notice to the HM Revenue & Customs within two years of the date on which the lease takes effect.

 Kane House was constructed by Rosebud Developers, a property developer, which installs central heating.
 Rosebud Developers decides to retain the freehold of Kane House and grants a 50-year lease to Budokan Computers at a premium.
 Budokan Computers can claim capital allowances on the part of the premium that relates to the central heating.

 Rosebud Developers later grants a 999-year lease of Kane House, to which the Budokan lease is reversionary, to Xanadu Properties at a premium.
-Section 183 does not apply as allowances are being claimed by Budokan Computing.
+Section 184 does not apply as allowances are being claimed by Budokan Computing.
 Xanadu Properties cannot claim allowances on the central heating.